Leody Taveras Preview, Player Props: Rangers vs. Blue Jays

-Leody Taveras and his .421 on-base percentage over his past 10 games (113 points higher than his season-long percentage), will be in action for the Texas Rangers against the Toronto Blue Jays and Chris Bassitt on September 11 at 7:07 PM ET.
+On Tuesday, Leody Taveras (.436 on-base percentage in past 10 games, 125 points above season-long percentage) and the Texas Rangers play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 7:07 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Athletics.
+He racked up two hits (going 2-for-4) in his most recent game against the Blue Jays.

 Leody Taveras Game Info & Props vs. the Blue Jays